PoorvaBhalerao/Python-Programming/README.md

 # Python
-It is my first repository.
-Some Python programs are written here
+All the Python Programs written by me posted here.